core-wg/oscore/draft-ietf-core-object-security.md

 OSCORE depends on a pre-established strong Master Secret which can be used to derive keys, and a construction for making (key, nonce) pairs unique ({{kn-uniqueness}}).
 Assuming this is true, and the keys are used for no more data than indicated in {{nonce-uniqueness}}, OSCORE should provide the following guarantees:

-* Confidentiality: An attacker should not be able to determine the plaintext contents of a given OSCORE message ({{plaintext}}).
+* Confidentiality: An attacker should not be able to determine the plaintext contents of a given OSCORE message or determine that different plaintexts are related ({{plaintext}}).

-* Integrity: An attacker should not be able to craft a new OSCORE message with plaintext different from an existing OSCORE message which will be accepted by the receiver.
+* Integrity: An attacker should not be able to craft a new OSCORE message with protected message fields different from an existing OSCORE message which will be accepted by the receiver.

-* Binding of response to request: An attacker should not be able to craft an OSCORE response to an OSCORE request which will be accepted by the receiver.
+* Request-response binding: An attacker should not be able to make a client match a response to the wrong request.

 * Non-replayability: An attacker should not be able to cause the receiver to accept a message which it has already accepted.

-Informally, OSCORE provides these properties by AEAD protecting the plaintext with a strong key and uniqueness of (key,nonce) pairs.
+Informally, OSCORE provides these properties by AEAD protecting the plaintext with a strong key and uniqueness of (key, nonce) pairs.
 AEAD encryption {{RFC5116}} provides confidentiality and integrity for the data.
 Binding of response to request is provided by the Partial IV of the request in the external_aad.
 Non-replayability of requests is provided by the use of a replay protection mechanism (application dependent, see {{replay-protection}}).
 Non-replayability of responses follow from the binding of request to response.

 OSCORE is susceptible to a variety of traffic analysis attacks based on observing the length and timing of encrypted packets.
-OSCORE does not provide any specific defenses against this form of attack but the application use a padding mechanism to prevent an attacker from directly determine the length of the padding.
+OSCORE does not provide any specific defenses against this form of attack but the application may use a padding mechanism to prevent an attacker from directly determine the length of the padding.
 However, information about padding may still be revealed by side-channel attacks observing differences in timing.

 ##  Uniqueness of (key, nonce) {#kn-uniqueness}